Relative $K$-theory via 0-cycles in finite characteristic: The relative Milnor -groups

 coincides with the Gersten complex for higher Chow groups except at the first place.
-Bloch \cite{Bloch-1} showed that the latter is exact for $R$.
-It follows from the above definition of $\wh{K}^M_n(R)$ that ~\eqref{eqn:Gersten} is exact.
+Bloch \cite{Bloch-1} showed that the latter is exact when $R$ is local.
+In general, it follows from the above definition of $\wh{K}^M_n(R)$ that ~\eqref{eqn:Gersten} is exact at the first two terms.

 We refer to \cite[\S~3]{GK} for more details about other properties of the improved Milnor $K$-theory.
 In this paper, we shall always use the improved Milnor $K$-theory of rings, whenever it is defined.
 For fields, we shall use the notations of Milnor and improved Milnor $K$-groups interchangeably.